-Cady Auckerman is the Director for The Gardens at Texas A&M University.
-She has been working with The Gardens since their inception and continues to provide leadership for The Gardens team and vision for future phases.
+Cady has been working with The Gardens since their inception and continues to provide leadership for The Gardens team and vision for future phases.
 Previously, she has served as Assistant Vice Chancellor for Strategic Initiatives & Partnerships for Texas A&M Agrilife, Chief of Staff for Agriculture and Life Sciences, Assistant Vice Chancellor for Advancement and Director of Public Policy Internship Programs for Texas A&M University.
 Class of ’00, Cady’s degrees are both from Texas A&M University; a B.S. in Agricultural Leadership Development and a M.S. in Higher Education.
 Her favorite flowers are peonies, tulips and hydrangeas–none of which flourish naturally in Brazos County.

 Joseph joined Texas A&M in July 2016 to oversee the garden’s construction, maintenance and management; and future phases that will inclusively restore, preserve, and develop nearly 27 acres into a variety of themed spaces for teaching, research, extension/outreach, and community involvement and enjoyment.
-He has been the director of horticulture with the 252-acre Shangri La Botanical Gardens and Nature Center in Orange, TX since 2010.
-Previously, Joseph manage more than 50 acres of landscape gardens and 300 acres of campus as well as interior public spaces and satellite properties for the University of Texas M.D.
+He was the director of horticulture with the 252-acre Shangri La Botanical Gardens and Nature Center in Orange, TX since 2010.
+Previously, Joseph managed more than 50 acres of landscape gardens and 300 acres of campus as well as interior public spaces and satellite properties for the University of Texas M.D.
 Anderson Cancer Center in Houston.
 Joseph graduated from Texas A&M in 1988 with B.S. in Horticulture.
-He has a long affiliation with Texas Nursery & Landscape Association.
-Joseph is a Texas Master Certified Nurserymen and other licenses held include Texas Irrigator License and Texas Department of Agriculture Pesticide Applicator License.
+He has a long affiliation with Texas Nursery & Landscape Association, is a Texas Master Certified Nurserymen and holds a Texas Irrigator License and Texas Department of Agriculture Pesticide Applicator License.

 Rebecca is a graduate of Texas A&M University and has been with Texas A&M AgriLife since 2014- first with the Department of Nutrition and Food Science and most recently the Vice Chancellor’s Office.
 She manages the event venues within The Gardens and loves the seasonal changes each garden offers.
 Her favorite flowers are magnolias and proteas.